nickpascucci/verso/README.md

 - Add support for allow overlapping annotations.
 - Add support for custom formatting of annotation properties within the woven output.
+- Paralellize file processing in Verso, and both reading from `stdin` and file reading in Recto.